Clewsy/rad10d/README.md

 ```
 Notes:
 * Instead of using the package manager to install the mpdclient library (libmpdclient-dev), you can obtain it directly from the [libmpdclient download page](https://musicpd.org/libs/libmpdclient/).
 * You don't neccessarily need to install mpc for this project, but it's a great tool for controlling mpd from the command line and also useful for debugging.
+It is required however if you wish to use the WebUI.

 Clone this repo and compile the executable "rad10d":
-(Ensure the libmpdclient library is also copied into the source directory - ).
 ```shell
 $ git clone https://gitlab.com/clewsy/rad10d
 $ cd rad10d